garethbrown82/gareths-blog/content/blog/firebase-functions-notes/index.md

 To try this now you won't be able to use the browser becuase it is a get request, you'll need to use a tool like [Postman](https://www.postman.com/) or curl.

-The URI will be the same as your get request but you'll need to specify in Postman that it's a post request.
+The URL will be the same as your get request but you'll need to specify in Postman that it's a post request.
 My Postman setup for this request looks like this:

 ![Postman add note request](./assets/postman_request.png)